 6. TBL accessibility for multiple campus locations: Some institutions have students in multiple locations.
 One common scenario is a main campus in a central urban center with additional locations in more rural locations.
 I heard of one institution that was using TBL with paper scratch off cards with a city location and a rural location.
 To access the TRAT results for teams in the rural location, professors would have the paper scratch off cards sent to them by mail after each TRAT.

 7. Statistically just as much fun: Some educators are concerned that paper scratch off cards are more fun the digital TBL and worry that class will be less fun digitally.
 Recently, researchers at Deakin University studied the adoption of digital TBL as compared to paper-based scratch cards.
 When examining the STUDENT perception of the fun of digital versus paper, they found there was no statistically significant difference for digital versus paper.
 However, FACULTY perceived that paper was more fun for students.
 I interpret that as faculty believing the scratch-off card is this wonderful fun thing.
 However, for students (many of which are digital natives) a paper TRAT and a digital TRAT are similar.
 This reminds me of my perceptions of student note-taking.
 For my generation, it was pretty much all pen and paper, but today’s students take or type notes digitally.

 Team-Based Learning is an effective teaching methodology, which is helping students enhance skills such as collaborations, teamwork, providing constructive feedback, and helping them retain better.
 We, as educators, should think of ways to scale TBL, without compromising on its benefits for students.
 Digital TBL can help us save time, automate the grading process and drive data-driven insights.
-Let's make learning more sustainable by using paperless solution to scratch-off cards - Digital TRAT.
+Let's make learning more sustainable by using paperless solution to IF-AT scratch-off cards - Digital TRAT.